bkp31415/Aws_S3_Upload/README.md

 And `npm start` for starting Node listening server `( http://:::8080/ )`.

+# The following is to be executed in Angular Folder
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.